Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 ```
 When a user is signed out, they will be redirected to the `Post_Logout_Redirect_Uri` specified when the OpenID Connect middleware is initialized.

+The sample also includes a `SingleSignOutMiddleware` class in the `Utils` folder.
+This class is **not** strictly necessary for performing single sign out with Azure AD.
+All that is required for single sign out is to:

+- Register the `logoutUrl` for your application as described in step 3.
+- Create a controller at that URL which ends the user's session upon receiving a GET request, and returns a success response.

+The `SingleSignOutMiddleware` is included so that the app can inform the user when a sign out has occurred.
+It does so by setting a cookie whenever a sign out occurs, and then redirecting to a sign-out page whenever that cookie is present.
+If you do not wish to show the user the signed-out page, you may remove the `SingleSignOutMiddleware` entirely.

-All of the OWIN middleware in this project is created as a part of the open source [Katana project](http://katanaproject.codeplex.com).
+The OpenID Connect & Cookie OWIN middleware in this project is created as a part of the open source [Katana project](http://katanaproject.codeplex.com).
 You can read more about OWIN [here](http://owin.org).

 ## How To Recreate This Sample